forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 - Bars which size is 30 seconds or less older than six months.
 - Note: BID_ASK counts as two requests.
 - Note: The TWS is designed to accept up to 50 messages(i.e. requesting data, placing orders, requesting your portfolio... etc.) per second coming from the client side.
+- Note: Old IB API guidelines state that each request should not contain more than 2000 bars.

 || *Bar Size* || *Valid Duration* ||